 Example: General Format in the UK as per UK GAAP or IFRS

-- Give a true and fair view of the state of the company’s affairs as at 31st Dec 2018 and of its profit for the year then ended;
+- Give an accurate and fair view of the state of the company’s affairs as at 31st Dec 2018 and of its profit for the year then ended;

-- Have been properly prepared in accordance with the United Kingdom Generally Accepted Accounting Practice / IFRSs as adopted by the European Union; and
+- Have adequately been prepared following the United Kingdom Generally Accepted Accounting Practice / IFRSs as adopted by the European Union; and

 - Have been prepared in accordance with the requirements of the Companies Act 2006.